Turnover Cost Calculator

 The Hidden Costs of Turnover

 Employee turnover is expensive.
 Research shows replacing an employee can cost anywhere from 50% to 200% of their annual salary, depending on the role's complexity and seniority.
+Understanding the full cost of an employee helps put turnover expenses in perspective and makes the case for retention investments.

 Cost Breakdown